 When the white flag waved and the final lap started, Bell remained as the leader by eight-tenths of a second over Larson.
 Having four fresh tires to his advantage and executing when it mattered most, Bell was able to cycle his way back to the frontstretch and claim his spot for the championship finale with his third checkered flag of the 2022 season.

 Just then, Chastain, who was running in 10th place and on the verge of being eliminated from title contention by two points, floored his No. 1 Moose Fraternity Chevrolet Camaro ZL1 against the outside wall through Turns 3 and 4, which he rode and scraped his car against the wall at full speed as he gained five spots in the process.
-In the process, Chastain also overtook Hamlin as he finished in fifth place, which was more than enough for Chastain to grab the fourth and final transfer spot to the Championship 4 round by four points over Hamlin.
+In addition, Chastain also overtook Hamlin as he finished in fifth place, which was more than enough for the Floridian to grab the fourth and final transfer spot to the Championship 4 round by four points over Hamlin.